EventStore/EventStoreDB-Client-Dotnet-Legacy/README.md

 ## Documentation

-Documentation for EventStoreDB can be found here: [Event Store Docs](https://eventstore.com/docs/).
+Documentation for EventStoreDB can be found here: [Event Store Docs](https://developers.eventstore.com/).

 ## Community

-We have a community discussion space at [Event Store Discuss](https://discuss.eventstore.com/).
-If you prefer slack, there is also an #eventstore channel in the [DDD-CQRS-ES](https://j.mp/ddd-es-cqrs) slack community.
+Interact with the Event Store and event sourcing Communities on the Event Store [Discuss](https://discuss.eventstore.com/) or [Discord](https://discord.gg/Phn9pmCw3t) forum.

 ## Contributing